FallDownTheSystem/modern-js/src/pages/new-es-features.md

 :::::

-There's a lot more to WebAssembly, if you're interested check out the full guide at MDN.
+There's a lot more to WebAssembly; if you're interested in learning more, check out the full guide at MDN.

 [MDN: WebAssembly](https://developer.mozilla.org/en-US/docs/WebAssembly)

-In the next chapter, we'll see how we can use these new features and APIs to replace the functionality that has been provided by jQuery for so long and return to vanilla JavaScript.
+In the next chapter, we'll see if we can manage without jQuery, using modern JavaScript features and Web APIs.